josephsl/wintenApps/contributing.md

 * Copper (2022):
 	* Copper 1: December 2021 to March 2022, NVDA 2021.3 and 2022.1 support, removing deprecated features, and changes from Insider Preview builds
 	* Copper 2: March 2022 to June 2022, Windows 11 Version 22H2 preview, Windows 10 installation message preview, Voice Access, Windows 11 UI navigation
-	* Copper 3: May 2022 to September 2022, official support for Windows 11 Version 22H2, end of support for Windows 10 May 2021 Update (Version 21H1)
+	* Copper 3: May 2022 to September 2022, official support for Windows 10 and 11 Version 22H2, end of support for Windows 10 May 2021 Update (Version 21H1), changes to installation mechanics and support message for Windows 11 releases, NVDA 2022.2 requirement
 	* Copper 4: September 2022 to December 2022, TBD